MARK GAMMILL

 He stared at her, disbelief etched on his face.
 "You're... you're real?"

-A cold wind howled through the graveyard, and Sarah began to fade.
+A very cold wind howled through the graveyard, and Sarah began to fade.
 "Remember, let go, let me go" she urged, her voice growing distant.
 "For your own sake."

 With a final, mournful sigh, Sarah vanished, leaving him alone in the darkness.
 The wind howled louder, carrying her words on its icy breath.
 He shivered, not from the cold, but from the realization of her truth.